songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 |#23   |dnsworkshop/informnis | 1269      |  N    |N|	1440/1440|
 |#24   |Monshouwer Internet Diensten| 1255      |  N    |N|	1440/1440|
 |#25   |DATEV | 1255      |  N    |N|	1440/1380|
+Table 1 – Yeti Root Server Response Profile to a large DNS response

+No Truncation for all Yeti root server.
+That's means not additional DNS routine designed for TC in Yeti root servers.

+For #23 (Bundy?)
+The response is bigger than others because it does not apply name compression for mname and rname in SOA record which increase 12 octets , and it also compressed the root from one label to two labels.

+### Metrics for scoring

 ### Scoring Yeti Root Servers